Project Management Office (PMO)

 Most organisations of size have a Project Management Office (PMO).
 Where should they focus their efforts for the best project results?

-Let's get straight to the point, project management by form filling is not an effective way of managing projects.
+Let's get straight to the point that project management by form filling is ineffective for managing projects.
 Don't become a slave to a methodology.